 Incredible Boat Trips

-Another unmissable Vietnam touring holiday experience is to take a boat trip on Halong Bay or better still neighbouring, and less crowded, Bai Tu Long Bay.
-Ensure you include a night onboard a boat.
-That allows you to travel further away from the day-trippers and enjoy the bay as it should be, in solitude.
+Another unmissable Vietnam touring holiday experience is to take a trip on Halong Bay or better still neighbouring, and less crowded, Bai Tu Long Bay.
+Ensure you include an over-night stay on one of the beautifully elegant Chinese Junk Boats which are iconic to this area, there is no better way to watch the sunset as you sip cocktails on deck.
+Over-nighting allows you to travel further away from the day-trippers and enjoy the bay as it should be, in solitude.
 Kayaking in and around the rocks is a Vietnamese travel experience to savour.

 Vietnam cycling tours